 We expected that increased positive contact with minorities would mitigate the impact of increased exposure to asylum seekers on radical right voting.
 In line with contact theory, we observed that voters who have more contact with non-western minorities are less likely to vote for the radical right as compared to voters with less contact with non-western minorities.
 Unexpectedly, at the same time we observed that residents who experienced an increase in positive interethnic contact during the refugee crisis became more likely to express support for the radical right; the estimates referring to the between and within effects of interethnic contact were opposite in direction.
 Increased positive interethnic contact did not suppress the threat mechanism.
-As contact opportunities lead to both positive and negative contact, it may be that the same voters who experienced an increase in positive contact also experienced an increase in negative contact and that the impact of negative contact experiences on voting intentions was more severe.
+As contact opportunities may lead to both positive and negative contact, it may be that the same voters who experienced an increase in positive contact also experienced an increase in negative contact and that the impact of negative contact experiences on voting intentions was more severe.
 A recent study showed that negative contact experiences predict support for the PVV, even after controlling for indicators of threat (Nijs et al. 2019).

 Political parties had to come clean during the refugee crisis as to their position on the immigration issue in general and as to their position on whether and where to house asylum seekers in particular.
-The VVD (next to the PVV the main anti-immigration party) definitely showed colours by making it perfectly clear that to limit the influx of even more refugees it was willing to endorse the EU-Turkey agreement (i.e. the ‘refugee deal’).
+The VVD (next to the PVV the main anti-immigration party) definitely showed colours by making it perfectly clear that to limit the influx of even more asylum seekers it was willing to endorse the EU-Turkey agreement (i.e. the ‘refugee deal’).
 This may explain why the PVV was not especially successful in attracting new voters from the VVD during the refugee crisis.
 Instead, we demonstrated that especially former voters for the Social Party (SP) were likely to switch to the PVV.
 Volatility patterns are thus clearly context dependent.
 The SP shares the radical right’s anti-establishment rhetoric, but as owner of the issue of immigration (Kleinnijenhuis and Walter 2014) the radical right used its anti-establishment rhetoric to successfully capitalize on the convergence of the immigration and anti-establishment issue during the 2015 refugee crisis at the expense of the Socialist Party.

 The radical right gained support in the Netherlands during the 2015 refugee crisis and especially among residents who were exposed to asylum seekers ‘in their backyard’.
 Why this is so remains unclear; the threat mechanism does not seem to hold.
 We encourage scholars to test two alternative ideas we could unfortunately not test ourselves: the negative contact mechanism and the issue salience argument.